 KATHMANDU, Nepal (AP) Family and supporters on Sunday honored an 85-year-old Nepali man who died trying to regain his title as the oldest person to climb Mount Everest, while officials stressed the need to limit the age for such a daunting physical challenge.

-The death of Min Bahadur Sherchan has also revived concerns about allowing elderly people to attempt scale mountain peaks where the conditions are harsh and oxygen level low.
+The death of Min Bahadur Sherchan has revived concerns about allowing elderly people to attempt to scale peaks where the conditions are harsh and oxygen level low.

-Sherchan first scaled Everest in May 2008 when he was 76 - at the time becoming the oldest climber to reach the top.
+Sherchan had first scaled Everest in May 2008 when he was 76 - at the time becoming the oldest climber to reach the top.
 But his record was broken in 2013 by 80-year-old Japanese Yuichiro Miura.

 At a funeral ceremony held at the Thakali Service Society premises in Kathmandu, hundreds of family members, friends and supporters offered flowers and colorful scarfs while Buddhist monks chanted a hymn and burnt sandalwood incense.

 A government minister and fellow climbers were also among those who paid their respects.

 Sherchan is survived by a wife, seven children, 17 grandchildren and six great-grandchildren.